bravetools/bravetools/docs/docs/cli/brave_init.md

 ## Description

-When Bravetools is installed for the first time, Bravetools will set up all required components to connect your host to LXD.
+When Bravetools is installed for the first time, it will set up all required components to connect your host to LXD.

 `brave init` will: